-- 13.14 The CUP method is the preferred method for determining the arm's length pricing for related party loans as it is the most suitable method for loan transactions. - 13.15 If circumstances render another method, other than CUP method, to be more appropriate, taxpayers can apply that method.
-Taxpayers are to maintain documentation to justify their method. - 13.16 The selection of internal CUP is illustrated with an example as follow: - (a) In this illustration, X provides a loan to Y. It is assumed that all the loans are comparable based on a comparability analysis.
+- 15.25 The CUP method is the preferred method for determining the arm's length pricing for related party loans as it is the most suitable method for loan transactions.
+This is especially so given the widespread existence of markets for borrowing and lending money, frequency of such transactions between independent borrowers and lenders, and widespread availability of information and analysis of loan markets. - 15.26 When using CUP method, the arm's length interest rate for a related party loan can be benchmarked against publicly available data for other borrowers with the same credit rating for comparable loans.
+It can also be benchmarked against loans between independent parties and the borrower of the related party loan or other members of the MNE group to which the borrower belongs, provided all economically relevant conditions are sufficiently similar. - 15.27 The selection of internal CUP is illustrated with an example as follow:

-- (b) If X is a taxpayer in Singapore and is not in the business of borrowing and lending and Y is a foreign related party, the internal CUP that X can use to determine the arm's length interest rate for the loan to Y is: - Loan A is the preferred internal CUP as X should charge Y the same interest rate that it charges a third party. - Loan B, if Loan A is not available, is the next internal CUP that X can use as X should charge Y the same interest rate that a third party charges Y. - Loan C if both Loan A and Loan B are not available and the moneys borrowed by X are on-lent to Y, i.e. X should charge Y the same interest rate that a third party charges X.
+(a) In this illustration, X provides a loan to Y. It is assumed that all the loans are comparable based on a comparability analysis.

-- (c) If Y is a taxpayer in Singapore and X is a foreign related party, the internal CUP that Y can use to determine the arm's length interest rate for the loan from X is: - Loan B is the preferred internal CUP as Y should pay X interest at the same interest rate that it pays a third party. - Loan A, if Loan B is not available, is the next internal CUP that Y can use as Y should pay X interest at the same interest rate that X charges a third party. - Loan C if both Loan A and Loan B are not available and the moneys borrowed by X are on-lent to Y, i.e. Y should pay X interest at the same interest rate that a third party charges X.
+- (b) If X is a taxpayer in Singapore and is not in the business of borrowing and lending and Y is a foreign related party, the internal CUP that X can use to determine the arm's length interest rate for the loan to Y is: - Loan A is the preferred internal CUP as X should charge Y the same interest rate that it charges a third party. - Loan B, if Loan A is not available, is the next internal CUP that X can use as X should charge Y the same interest rate that a third party charges Y. - Loan C if both Loan A and Loan B are not available and the moneys borrowed by X are on-lent to Y, i.e. X should charge Y the same interest rate that a third party charges X. - (c) If Y is a taxpayer in Singapore and X is a foreign related party, the internal CUP that Y can use to determine the arm's length interest rate for the loan from X is: - Loan B is the preferred internal CUP as Y should pay X interest at the same interest rate that it pays a third party. - Loan A, if Loan B is not available, is the next internal CUP that Y can use as Y should pay X interest at the same interest rate that X charges a third party.